 There are a few other things that are good to keep in mind, too, though, so that you or you and Baby’s new chauffeur can adjust to the extra load in the back seat.

 The most important thing about the car seat is that you start with a safe seat.
 This means one that hasn’t passed its expiration date, hasn’t been in an accident, is rear-facing, is designed to fit children of Baby’s weight, and is installed correctly and securely.
 But beyond that, there’s also the importance of installing it in the right place.
 Statistically, the middle seat in the back is the safest and most protected seat in a car in case of accident, and so it’s probably the best place to set up Baby’s seat.

-If there are going to be two adults in the car, one of the side seats in the back is the ideal place for the non-driver to sit and keep an eye on Baby on his first adventure.
+If there are going to be two adults in the car, one of the side seats in the back is the ideal place for the non-driver to sit and keep an eye on Baby on their first adventure.
 If, for some reason, the best place in the car of Baby is in the front seat, be sure to disable the airbags, which can be dangerous for babies.
 However, if having the car seat in the front seat can be avoided, it should be.

 Hot and cold

 Baby is a person, just like you, but they need to work a little bit on their ability to regulate their own temperature.
 This means that they are comfortable in about the same level of clothing you are for a given temperature, but they get uncomfortable a lot faster if they get cold or starts to overheat.

 Baby will do best in the car if they are only bundled up to about the same degree that you are, but if that degree is pretty bundled, the majority of the extra layers should happen outside of the car seat.
 Light, close-fitting clothes will fit best under the car seat straps, and then adding blankets over the top will keep Baby nice and warm while still staying easy to remove without unbuckling if they get too warm, and without getting in the way of keeping the straps safely fastened.